mysticatea/appcache-manifest/README.md

   FILES: File globs that includes into manifest.

-  -b, --base <PATH>           A path of base directory for cache files.
-                              Generated paths becomes relative paths from it.
-                              By default, the common directory of file globs.
   -o, --output <FILE_PATH>    A path of the output file.
 By default, print to
                               stdout.
   -p, --prefix <PATH>         A prefix parts for each path of cache section.